Battle of Rhodes (1943): Italian

-There were seven defense areas, some on the coast and some inland; the Rhodes Fortress Area was at the northern end of the island, Kalitea Area in the north-east, Kalathos Area in the east, Vati Area which spread from the Lindos promontory in the south-east to Alimia bay in the west and Agios Georgios Area in the north-west.
+There were seven defense areas; the Rhodes Fortress Area was at the northern end of the island, Kalitea Area in the north-east, Kalathos Area in the east, Vati Area which spread from the Lindos promontory in the south-east to Alimia bay in the west and Agios Georgios Area in the north-west.
 The army controlled all communications within the island, except for those of the coastal batteries and sighting points, which were under Navy control.

-The Royal Italian Navy (Regia Marina) commanded the Aegean Military Sea Zone (Mariegeo, Captain Mario Grassi) and the Rhodes Naval Command, (Commander Adriano Arcangioli).
+The Regia Marina commanded the Aegean Military Sea Zone (Mariegeo, Captain Mario Grassi) and the Rhodes Naval Command, (Commander Adriano Arcangioli).
 The latter controlled a mobile reserve, as well as eight coastal batteries and several anti-aircraft batteries.
 The coastal batteries were named Majorana (on Mount Smith, with three 152/40 mm guns and one 120/50 mm gun) Melchiori (three 152/40 mm guns and one 102/35 mm gun, located north of the Kalitea thermal baths) Bianco (located in Kremasti, with three 120/45 mm and one 76/17 mm gun) Dandolo (west of the Lindos promontory, with three 152/40, one 102/35 and one 76/17 gun), Morosini (east of the Lindos promontory, with three 152/40 and one 102/35 mm gun) Mocenigo (on the eastern coast of the southern end of the island, with three 120/45 and one 76/17 mm gun) Bragadino (on the western coast of the southern end of the island, with four 120/45 and one 76/17 mm gun), and Alimnia (in Alimia, with one 76/40 and two 76/50 mm guns); none of them was provided with a radio.